aardvarkpepper/cubiczirconia/frontend/README.md

 Ask about implmenetation and storing the entire users array in state.
 Can just toggle, really, and have various checks.

+CSS styling uses App components, particularly for navbar fixed to prevent x-scrolling, and below that table header sticky.
+But the component between the navbar and table header should be dynamic.

+Fix "generictable" reference to reference id.
+As Object.keys order is not guaranteed (though apparently should be consistent), consider switch to Map or Set data structure.

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).